 Sometimes, injuries and illnesses are serious enough to require a trip to the emergency department – but for less serious health problems, Winchester Hospital’s Walk-In Urgent Care in Wilmington can be a better choice.

 From ear infections to broken bones and things in between, our specially trained physicians and staff provide quality and timely treatment.
-We focus solely on non-life-threatening illnesses and injuries, enabling us often to treat you in less time than a traditional hospital emergency department.
+Our Urgent Care Center focuses solely on non-life-threatening illnesses and injuries, enabling us often to treat you in less time than a traditional hospital emergency department.
 Basic lab tests and X-rays can be conducted on site.